monome/docs/norns/wifi-files.md

 Without WIFI, you can connect to norns via USB-UART by connecting the power cable to your computer.

-These steps are only applicable to stock norns, not shield {: .label .label-grey}
+Serial / USB-UART connection is only applicable to stock norns, not shield {: .label .label-grey}

 **macOS**: